utkunsal/Jewel-Game/README.md

-# Bejeweled Game
+# Jewel Game

-Game
-Bejeweled® is a puzzle game created by PopCap Games in 2001.
-Various versions are available to play online, and on devices such as iPhone, iPad and Android.
 The game consists of a grid (of any size, e.g. 10x10) of “jewels”.
 Some example jewels are Diamond (D), Square (S), Triangle (T) and Wildcard (W).
 The goal is to find three jewels that are match in a row, column or diagonal by selecting the right coordinate.
 When this occurs, the three jewels are deleted, and other jewels fall from the top to fill in gaps.
 If the selected coordinate is empty or out of grid, then a warning message ("Please enter a valid coordinate") is displayed to the user and a new coordinate is requested.